2 minute read

 People often assume that direct messages, passwords, and private chat channels are enough to protect their data.
 Unfortunately, that often isn’t the case, not least because every service stores and transmits data in different ways.
 Some of these are more secure than others, but businesses cannot afford to rely on in-app security and privacy settings and protocols alone.

 Business leaders shouldn’t take these risks as a warning to steer clear of platforms like Slack.
-After all, they’ve proven invaluable in today’s remote workforce.
+Collaboration platforms have proven themselves invaluable in today’s remote workforce.
 Rather, they must understand the risks and take steps on their ends to mitigate them.
 That way teams can enjoy all the benefits of using online platforms and messaging apps, without leaving themselves open to costly data breaches or IP theft.

 Since Slack is primarily a web app, it uses HTTPS encryption just like any legitimate website that collects potentially sensitive data.
 Though this means data is encrypted both en-route and while at rest on Slack’s servers, its safety is entirely at the mercy of the platform and its own security protocols.
 If a hacker were ever to obtain the decryption key, they could, in turn, gain access to the data.
 That might include every message you’ve ever sent.
 Given that companies routinely discuss trade secrets and share other confidential data on the platform, it’s a recipe for disaster.
 In fact, the huge volume of message-creation on Slack gives it an especially large attack surface, and one that you can’t reasonably expect to monitor manually.